-In 2016 the emphasis of World Salt Awareness Week is on hidden salt.
+In 2016 the emphasis of World Salt Awareness Week was on hidden salt.
+How well are you monitoring your salt intake?

 This is the salt in our foods that we don’t see or even taste, but that still contributes to our total salt intake.
 To help the public evaluate their salt intake,Heart and Stroke Foundation South Africa (HSFSA) and Unilever South Africa will also introduce a first in SA – a digital salt calculator.